Why Turkey In Winter Is A Good Idea

-However, if you really do want to sit and sip a glass of Turkey tea (cay) with a beachfront view, Antalya is the best spot to do it, with fantastic weather for most of the year.
+However, if you want to sit and sip a glass of Turkey tea (cay) with a beachfront view, Antalya is the best spot to do it, with fantastic weather for most of the year.
 This is the sunniest place in Turkey.

 The Best Of Nature In Yedigoller National Park